 Simply put, success of mobile money business demands broad marketing, management of agent sales force, financial intermediation, and proper systems in place.

 For instance, mobile money businesses can reduce costs by leveraging existing customers and agent distribution networks to promote growth.

 Building a mobile wallet solution is also another way to grow a mobile money business.
-Such solution could include both – a savings account and providing bill payment services.
+Such a solution could include both – a savings account and providing bill payment services..

-Bottom line is this. – It’s up to mobile money providers to scale their business through identifying and experimenting with new opportunities.
+The bottom line is this. – It’s up to mobile money providers to scale their business by identifying and experimenting with new opportunities.

 New approaches are definitely required to extend the reach of mobile money and financial inclusions.